dylangywu/go-pst-export/README.md

 ## License

 go-pst-export is open-source under the GNU Affero General Public License Version 3 - AGPLv3.
-Fundamentally, this means that you are free to use go-pst for your project, as long as you don't modify go-pst.
+Fundamentally, this means that you are free to use go-pst for your project, as long as you don't modify go-pst-export.
 If you do, you have to make the modifications public.

 ## Contact